 MD 500 Globalization, the Poor, and Christian Mission.
 This course examines the globalization phenomenon as a deeply rooted historical change process that has significant impact on the contemporary church and the poor.
 The course consists of two parts.
 The first part of the course examines the political, economic, and cultural dimensions of globalization with a view toward unraveling myth from reality and applying biblical lenses to this assessment.
 Supporters and skeptics are examined, as are the major global players who have the power to shape the nature of globalization.
-The second part of the course comes in two different forms, depending on the year in which the student chooses to take the course.
-Every other year, part two explores the role of Christianity as a globalizing force; the significance of the emerging southern church; poverty and religiosity; possible responses of the church to processes of globalization.
-In the intervening years, the second half will briefly examine the impact of globalization on the church and global mission, but primarily focus on the impact of globalization on the poor and a critical examination of global proposals for eradicating poverty.
-By planning ahead, a student can select the version that best suits his or her areas of interest and call.
-MAIS.
+The second part of the course briefly examines the impact of globalization on the church and global mission, but primarily focuses on the impact of globalization on the poor and a critical examination of global proposals for eradicating poverty.

 MD 524 Advocacy for Social Justice.
-This course explores what it means for every Christian to observe God's call 'to act justly, to love mercy, and to walk humbly with your God.'
+This course explores what it means for every Christian-whether working in a ministry context or in a secular calling-to observe God's call "to act justly, to love mercy, and to walk humbly with your God."
 Participants will explore various biblical, theological, and historical traditions of social justice.
-We will investigate detailed examples of injustice and models of advocacy, both in the United States and internationally.
+We will investigate detailed examples of injustice as well as models of advocacy, both in the United States and internationally.
+Students will research and uncover specific and tangible ways in which ordinary Christians can intervene individually and organizationally in order to help remedy instances where injustice exists.